DataTalksClub/machine-learning-zoomcamp/course-zoomcamp/05-deployment/03-flask-intro.md

        app.run('debug=True, host='0.0.0.0', port=9696) # run the code in local machine with the debugging mode true and port 9696
     ```
    - With the code above we made a simple web server and created a route named ping that would send pong string.
-   - to test it just open your browser and search ```localhost:9696/ping```, You'll see that the 'PONG' string is received.
+   - To test it just open your browser and search ```localhost:9696/ping```, You'll see that the 'PONG' string is received.
 Congrats You've made a simple web server 🥳.
 - To use our web server to predict new values we must modify it.
 See how in the next session.

 Add notes from the video (PRs are welcome)